WP Security Audit Log

 - Log off any user at the click of a button

-- Generate fully-configurable HTML and CSV reports
+- Generate fully-configurable HTML and CSV reports for easy data analysis

 Refer to the WP Activity Log plugin features and benefits page to learn more about the benefits of upgrading to WP Activity Log Premium.

-WP Activity Log third-party plugin support
+π WP Activity Log third-party plugin support

 All WP Activity Log editions include activity tracking for third-party plugins, including:

-- Yoast SEO: Keep a log of changes to Yoast SEO settings, on-page SEO in the Yoast SEO meta box, and much more
+- Yoast SEO β Track changes to Yoast SEO settings and on-page SEO in the Yoast SEO meta box

-- WPForms: Keep a log of changes to WPForms settings, forms, form files, entries (leads) and more
+- WPForms β Log changes to WPForms settings, forms, form files, and entries (leads)

-- Gravity Forms: Keep a log of changes to Gravity Forms settings, forms, forms settings, entries (leads), and more
+- Gravity Forms β Track changes to Gravity Forms settings, forms, and entries (leads)

-- bbPress: Keep a log of changes to bbPress forums, topics, bbPress settings and more
+- bbPress β Track changes to forums, topics, and bbPress settings

-- Advanced Custom Fields: Keep a log of changes to post types, taxonomies, and taxonomy terms
+- Advanced Custom Fields (ACF) β Log changes to post types, taxonomies, and taxonomy terms

-- Redirection: Keep a log of changes to redirections and redirection groups
+- Redirection β Keep a log of changes to redirections and redirection groups

 Free